-Using state management, your application can store data as key/value pairs in the supported state stores.
+Using state management, your application can store and query data as key/value pairs in the supported state stores.
 This enables you to build stateful, long running applications that can save and retrieve their state, for example a shopping cart or a game’s session state.

-Your application can use Dapr’s state management API to save and read key/value pairs using a state store component, as shown in the diagram below.
-For example, by using HTTP POST you can save key/value pairs and by using HTTP GET you can read a key and have its value returned.
+Your application can use Dapr’s state management API to save, read and query key/value pairs using a state store component, as shown in the diagram below.
+For example, by using HTTP POST you can save or query key/value pairs and by using HTTP GET you can read a specific key and have its value returned.

 Pluggable state stores